A computerized, objective measure of attention and inhibitory control normed by gender for ages 4 to 80+.

 - Shorter test for young children

 Who uses the T.O.V.A.?

-The clinical version of the T.O.V.A. is used by licensed clinicians, such as psychologists, physicians (including psychiatrists, neurologists, pediatricians, and family practitioners), nurse clinicians, and licensed clinical social workers to assist them in accurately diagnosing and treating attention disorders.
+The clinical version of the T.O.V.A. is used by licensed clinicians such as physicians (including psychiatrists, neurologists, pediatricians, internists, and family practitioners), neuropsychologists, nurse practitioners, optometrists, psychologists, social workers, counselors, and others holding a license in their field.

-Free nationwide referral service (1.800.REF.TOVA) linking T.O.V.A. providers with referrals in your area.
+- Free nationwide referral service, linking T.O.V.A. providers with referrals.